sandstorm-io/sandstorm/docs/administering/offline.md

 Then, run:

-    sudo sandstorm update sandsotrm-<version>.tar.gz
+    sudo sandstorm update sandstorm-<version>.tar.gz

 ## Installing Apps

-To install an app, you must manually obtain the app's SPK package file, then upload it to your server through its web interface.
+To install an app, you must manually obtain the app's SPK package file, then upload it to your server through Sandstorm's web interface.
 To obtain an SPK package from the app market, [visit the market](https://apps.sandstorm.io), find the app you want, and click the "Download SPK" button in the upper-right of the app's page.
 This will download the SPK file.

 Unfortunately, the file will download with a name that is a long string of letters and numbers and does not end with `.spk`.
 You will need to rename the file to end with `.spk` before you can upload it to Sandstorm.